 Credit card cash advances involve going to an ATM and pulling cash out using your credit card.
 But you can’t pull out your entire credit limit.
 Credit card providers typically limit cash advances to a percentage of your credit limit.

-As for the costs, credit card companies tend to charge higher APRs on cash advances and a fee per advance.
-For example, the Chase Freedom Unlimited card has a purchase APR of 18.99% to 28.49%, depending on your credit, and a cash advance APR of 29.24% in March 2025.
+For example, the Chase Freedom Unlimited card had a purchase APR of 18.24% to 27.74%, depending on your credit, and a cash advance APR of 28.49% in February.
 The card also has a cash advance fee equal to the greater of $10 or 5% of the advance amount.

 Why we don’t recommend them